Air Conditioning Installation Commissioning

 Take a recording of the current room temperature.
 Now take a reading of the air coming out of the indoor home ac unit.
-The air off the unit will gradually get cooler as the room temperature starts to drop.
+The air of the unit will gradually get cooler as the room temperature starts to drop.
 Look for a temperature difference of at least 10-15c cooler than the room temperature.
 This shows the refrigerant is fully charged and saturating the internal coil.
 Measure the temperature of the larger copper pipe coming out of the unit.
 Compare this with what the temperature reads on the low side gauge of the system.
-At this point you want to find the pipe temp is 5-7c warmer than what the gauges pressure/temp indicates.
-This is called the super heat reading and tells you that your residential air conditioning system is fully charged.
+At this point, you want to find the pipe temp is 5-7c warmer than what the gauges pressure/temp indicates.
+This is called the superheat reading and tells you that your residential air conditioning system is fully charged.
 Also condenser the air off will be 15c+ warmer than the ambient outdoor temp.
 Check this and with your hand feel the larger copper pipe at the condenser is cool and beginning to sweat.

 Check the drainage

 Now that you have confirmed the system is cooling and drainage in order, record your operating pressures.
 These pressures will be dependant on what refrigerant gas your comfort cooling system is running on.
 Domestic air conditioning systems in London will operate on a refrigerant called R410A.
 When your ac unit is in cooling look for a pressure reading of 7bar in operation.
-When the air conditioning system first turns on you may find, due to a high room temperature, pressure readings of 7-9bar.
+When the air conditioning system first turns on you may find, due to high room temperature, pressure readings of 7-9bar.
 The pressure will stabilise and drop to 7bar as the room temperature falls.
 In heating mode, look for discharge pressures of 30bar+ on your discharge line at the condenser.
 The system works in reverse in heating so you will find the once cold suction line, is now a hot discharge line.

 Experienced home air conditioning contractors will know to use gloves and goggles when working with refrigerant gases.
 Use a good set of gauges with quick release ports and shut off valves to minimise gas losses.
-Every time you attach gauges make sure on completion to pump the system down to clear the excess gas in the lines.
+Every time you attach gauges to make sure on completion to pump the system down to clear the excess gas in the lines.
 Regulations in the UK say only Fgas qualified engineers can work with refrigerant gasses.

 Log all information

-Watch our two part video of how to service a home air conditioner.
+Watch our two-part video of how to service a home air conditioner.